xCORViSx/cargUI/README.md

 ## 🐛 Troubleshooting

 **Q: Extension doesn't appear**
-A: Open a Rust project with `Cargo.toml`
+A: Open a Rust package with `Cargo.toml`

 **Q: Targets not showing**
 A: Check `Cargo.toml` for `[[bin]]`, `[[example]]` sections